Photo of Marshals Sports Field Pavilion

 6. Internal Control, Audit and Risk Management

-The Town Clerk / RFO are charged with the responsibility of ensuring that proper internal controls are in place and for reviewing regularly the effectiveness and appropriateness of such controls especially in the deterrence of fraud and monitoring of high risk areas.
+6.4 The Town Clerk / RFO are charged with the responsibility of ensuring that proper internal controls are in place and for reviewing regularly the effectiveness and appropriateness of such controls especially in the deterrence of fraud and monitoring of high-risk areas.

-The Town Clerk will undertake an Annual Corporate Risk Management to review the Council’s responsibilities under Corporate Governance.
+6.6 The Town Clerk will undertake an Annual Corporate Risk Management review to review the Council’s responsibilities under Corporate Governance.

-To ensure the effective use of the Council’s independent internal audit resources and identify and recognise the potential high risk areas, the Town Council will approve the appointment of the Internal Auditor on an annual basis.
+6.8 To ensure the effective use of the Council’s independent internal audit resources and identify and recognise the potential high-risk areas, the Town Council will approve the appointment of the Internal Auditor on an annual basis.

 7. Detection, Investigating and Reporting

-The Council has formal arrangements in place via the Confidential Reporting Policy and Complaints Policy to enable information provided by and the suspicions and concerns of members, officers and the general public to be dealt with confidentially, properly and promptly.
+7.2 The Council has formal arrangements in place via the Whistle-Blowing and Confidential Reporting Policy and Complaints Policy to enable information provided by and the suspicions and concerns of members, officers and the general public to be dealt with confidentially, properly and promptly.

-The Council’s Confidential Reporting Policy, Complaints Policy and Whistle blowing Policy also encourages Members, officers and members of the public to raise any suspicions and concerns as and when they occur.
+7.7 The Council’s Whistle-Blowing and Confidential Reporting Policy and Complaints Policy also encourages Members, officers and members of the public to raise any suspicions and concerns as and when they occur.

 8. Report of Fraud and Corruption